 Noise reduction IN NOISY AND QUIET ENVIRONMENTS.

 Manufacturers have greatly improved the “noise-reduction” abilities of their hearing aids, in recent years.
 However, you need to understand that it is wonderful for some people but not for others.
-It depends on your type of hearings loss, your hearing aid features, and possible use of an ear mold.
+It depends on your type of hearings loss, your hearing aid features, your experience and possible use of an ear mold.

-THE HEARING AID LISTENING PROGRAM
+THE HEARING AID LISTENING Experience

 Similarly, your hearings aids may have more than one listening program.
-If that your hearing aids have two listening programs.
+If your hearing aids have two listening programs.
 The first program is designed for normal listening, such as talking to people across a room or listening to television.
 The second program might be designed for communication in a noisy car, dining room or restaurant.
 This is a situation where you need to hear the person across the table three feet away, but you do not want to hear all the noise in the room.